 - Dividing Up Expenses Can Get Complicated

 Renting out a room also means you'll have less privacy in your own home.
 You can't enjoy unrestricted access to the house because you'll also have to respect their privacy.
 Plus, you probably will want to put locks on all the doors and keep valuables in a safe or another restricted area unless you are confident you know the tenant well.
 Inviting a stranger into your home naturally creates danger, so make sure you carefully vet tenants and take the necessary precautions.

-More Traffic in and Out of the House
+2. More Traffic In and Out of the House

 An additional person or even multiple people living in the home will naturally bring more traffic.
 If they invite friends over or have family members visit, you will consistently have strangers coming in and out, which can be disruptive and lead to more wear and tear.
 So, it may help to be upfront with your tenant and let them know your rules regarding guests.